NORMINV Function

 Suppose we have a normally distributed random variable denoted by x.
 Using the Norminv function, we can obtain the value of x corresponding to the bottom 5% of the distribution.
 This is helpful in understanding the probability associated with a particular value in a normal distribution.

-In financial analysis, the Norminv function helps in stock market analysis.
-For example, this function can help us understand how a portfolio can be affected by any addition or withdrawal made.
+The Norminv function helps in financial and stock market analysis.
+For example, it can help us understand how any addition or withdrawal can affect a portfolio.

 Key Takeaways